-LAS VEGAS: Las Vegas in the spring at discounted prices!
+LAS VEGAS: Summer in Las vegas at unbeatable prices!

 When to visit based on priceSummer months find the best rates in Las Vegas mainly because of the heat.
 You can also find super low rates in October and November.